maptime-ams/nieuwmarkt/README.md

 Now we have a PDF containing our map data, and we can use Inkscape, Illustrator, or any other vector editor to open this PDF file and style the map.

+It's not easy to create a beautiful map if you have no experience with either Inkscape or Illustrator.
+But if you use the following techniques, you should get at least somewhere:

+- Ungroup and unclip all objects.
+The PDF exported by QGIS contains grouped features inside clipping masks.
+This will make editing more difficult, it's best to try to get all the features out of all groups and clipping masks.
+- Create new, empty layers for roads, buildings, water, etc.
+- __This is most important tool:___ with _Edit > Select Same_ (Inkscape) or _Select > Same_ (Illustrator) you can select objects with the same color or appearance.
+We have used the style expression in QGIS to give map features of the same type a different color, now we can select those all those features at once.
+After we have selected them, we can place them in their own layer.
+- Water is blue, grass is green, and your map is finished!

 Steps:

 - Download and install [Inkscape](https://inkscape.org/en/) or the trial version of [Adobe Illustrator](http://www.adobe.com/products/illustrator.html)